Gallbladder — A Small Pear Shaped Organ

 Gallbladder disease includes stone formation and infection.
-In many instances gallbladder has to be removed surgically to prevent complications.
-Removal of gallbladder in turn can lead to various complications and hence most often avoided.
-The various reasons to avoid getting gallbladder removed include development of diarrhea and injury of the bile duct during surgery which may cause obstruction to the flow of bile.
+In many instances, the gallbladder has to be removed surgically to prevent complications.
+Removal of the gallbladder in turn can lead to various complications and is hence avoided whenever possible.
+The various reasons to avoid getting the gallbladder removed include the development of diarrhea and injury of the bile duct during surgery, which may cause obstruction to the flow of bile.

-Liver is the largest organ in the body.
-It does multiple functions like synthesis, excretion, detoxification and storage.
-It is connected to the small intestine by bile ducts through which bile flows from the liver to the intestine.
-At the lower border of the liver, the pear shaped gallbladder is present which is attached to the bile duct by cystic duct.
+The liver is the largest organ in the body.
+It performs multiple functions like synthesis, excretion, detoxification and storage.
+It is connected to the small intestine through bile ducts, through which bile flows from the liver to the intestine.
+At the lower border of the liver, the pear shaped gallbladder is present.
+This is attached to the bile duct with the cystic duct.
 It stores and concentrates bile.

 When a person is not taking food, the bile from the liver flows in to the gallbladder and gets stored and concentrated there.
 When a person eats, especially a fatty meal, the gallbladder contracts and the bile from it flows in to the small intestine where it helps in the digestion of fat.
-After assisting fat digestion, the bile gets reabsorbed at the terminal portion of small intestine and reaches liver from where it is secreted again.
-A little quantity of bile is lost in the stools.
-Gallbladder is not a vital organ as it performs the function of only storing bile and hence a person can live without a gallbladder.
+After assisting fat digestion, the bile gets reabsorbed at the terminal portion of the small intestine and reaches the liver, from where it is secreted again.
+A small quantity of bile is lost in the stools.
+The gallbladder is not a vital organ, as it performs the function of only storing bile and hence a person can live without a gallbladder.

-Though gallbladder is not a vital organ, it is involved in a number of diseases some of which can result in serious complications.
+Though the gallbladder is not a vital organ, it can be subject to a number of diseases, some of which can result in serious complications.
 Gallbladder disease can occur in both sexes though it is more common in women.
-The two most common diseases involving gallbladder are gallstone disease and cholecystitis.
+The two most common diseases involving the gallbladder are gallstone disease and cholecystitis.

 In gallstone disease, stones are formed in the gallbladder.
 It usually does not cause any symptoms.
-But sometimes it causes symptoms and can lead to serious complications when it obstructs the flow of bile from the gallbladder by blocking the cystic duct or by moving in to the bile duct and cause obstruction.
-The symptoms include abdominal pain, fever and jaundice.
+But sometimes it causes symptoms and can lead to serious complications when it obstructs the flow of bile from the gallbladder by blocking the cystic duct or by moving into the bile duct and causing obstruction.
+The symptoms include abdominal pain, fever, and jaundice.

 In cholecystitis, the gallbladder is inflamed.
-It can be due to gallstone disease and can occur in conditions other than gallstone diseases also when it is called acalculous cholecystitis.
+It can be due to gallstone disease and can occur in conditions other than gallstone disease also, when it is called acalculous cholecystitis.
 The symptoms include abdominal pain and fever.

-There are many reasons to avoid getting gallbladder removed.
-The reasons could be the complications arising during surgery and complications due to absence of gallbladder.
-The following are some of the reasons to avoid getting gallbladder removed.
+There are many reasons to avoid getting your gallbladder removed.
+They include potential complications arising during surgery and complications due to the absence of the gallbladder.
+The following are some of the reasons to avoid getting your gallbladder removed.

-Cholecystectomy can be done both by open method and laparoscopic method.
-Complications are more with open method.
+Cholecystectomy can be done both using an open method and a laparoscopic method.
+Complications are more likely to occur when using the open method.
 The complications during surgery include:

 - Bile leak